-5.1 The evaluation function
+5.1.
+The evaluation function

-During the evolution, each genotype is coded into a robot controller, and is evaluated 16 times.
+During the evolution, each genotype is coded into a robot controller and is evaluated 16 times.
 The proportion of Env.
 A and Env.
-B within the 16 trial depends on the condition.
-At the beginning of each trial, the neural network is reset-i.e., the activation value of each neuron is set to zero.
-Each trial differs from the others in the initialisation of the random number generator, which influences the robot starting position and orientation, the position of the way in zone, and the noise added to motors and sensors.
+B within the 16 trials depends on the condition.
+At the beginning of each trial, the neural network is reset, i.e. the activation value of each neuron is set to zero.
+Each trial differs from the others in the initialization of the random number generator, which influences the robot starting position and orientation, the position of the way in zone, and the noise added to motors and sensors.
 For each trial in Env.
 A, the position of the way in zone is varied to facilitate the evolution of robust navigational strategies.
-Its amplitude is fixed to $\frac{\pi}{2}$.
-Within a trial, the robot life-span is 80 seconds (400 simulation cycles).
-A trial is terminated earlier if either the robot crosses the black edge of the band (see dashed arrows in figure 2) or because it reaches an Euclidean distance from the light higher than 120 cm.
+Its amplitude is fixed to $\pi/2$.
+Within a trial, the robot life-span is 80 s (400 simulation cycles).
+A trial is terminated earlier if either the robot crosses the black edge of the band (see dashed arrows in figure 2) or because it reaches a Euclidean distance from the light higher than 120 cm.
 In each trial e, the robot is rewarded by an evaluation function f_e which corresponds to the sum of the following two components:

-1. R{motion} -This component rewards movements toward the light bulb, and it is computed as:
+(1) R{motion} : this component rewards movements toward the light bulb, and it is computed as:

-$$R{\rm motion} = \frac{d_f - d_n}{d_f} \tag{3}$$

-where d_f and d_n represent respectively the furthest and the nearest Euclidean distance between the robot and the light bulb.
+$$R{\rm motion} = \frac{d{\rm f} - d{\rm n}}{d{\rm f}},\tag{3}$$ where d_f and d_n represent, respectively, the furthest and the nearest Euclidean distance between the robot and the light bulb.
 In particular, d_f is updated whenever the robot increases its maximum distance from the light bulb.
-At the beginning of the trial, d_n is fixed as equal to d_f , and it is subsequently updated (i) every time the robot gets closer to the light bulb; (ii) every time d_f is updated.
+At the beginning of the trial, d_n is fixed as equal to d_f , and it is subsequently updated: (i) every time the robot gets closer to the light bulb; (ii) every time df is updated.
 In this latter case, d_n is set up equal to the new d_f .
 In Env.
-A, d_n is set to 0 if the robot is less than 7.5 cm away from the light bulb.
+A, d_n is set to zero if the robot is less than 7.5 cm away from the light bulb.
 In Env.
-B, d_n is set to 0 as soon as the robot reaches the band in shades of grey.
+B, d_n is set to zero as soon as the robot reaches the band in shades of grey.

-2. R{signal} -This component rewards agents that (i) do not signal anytime they are located in Env.
-A; (ii) emit a sound signal anytime they are located in Env.
+(2) R{signal} : this component rewards agents that: (i) do not signal any time they are located in Env.
+A; and (ii) emit a sound signal any time they are located in Env.
 B. The component is computed as:

-$$R{\text{signal}} = \begin{cases} 1 & \text{if proper signalling} \\ 0 & \text{otherwise} \end{cases}$$ (4)
+$$R{\text{signal}} = \begin{cases} 1 & \text{if proper signalling} \\ 0 & \text{otherwise.} \end{cases}$$ (4)